-Someone Cared and Encouraged Me
+Someone Cared for and Encouraged Me

 One of the first things someone said to me when I entered treatment was, “If I can do this, so can you.”
 I didn’t know if that was correct, but I heard their sincerity.

-Taking away all of my pills and alcohol, I felt vulnerable, scared and defenseless.
+Taking away all of my pills and alcohol, I felt vulnerable, scared, and defenseless.
 I couldn’t believe in myself, but I could take their encouragement and try to do things differently.

 - Use your resources

 - Take advantage of meetings where you can follow the philosophy and flourish in a new life.

 - Help others; share the solutions that worked for you.

 There are so many good online recovery support rooms where I find friendships, support, encouragement, and answers.
 Yes, even after thirty years, those are still important to me.

 Here’s a simple link for various recovery sites on Facebook – see which speak to you, follow them, interact with people on the sites, and see if your recovery doesn’t improve.